Long Island MacArthur Airport: New terminal

 A new passenger terminal will be constructed on the north side of the airport.
 The project will see the erection of a new airport terminal and parking facilities; the new terminal will be directly connected to the Ronkonkoma Long Island Rail Road station via a pedestrian walkway.
 The first phase of the new terminal's construction will include the construction of eight gates, in addition to a new, adjacent apron and taxiways linking the new facility with the existing taxiways and runways.
+An alternative plan by the town would retain, expand, and upgrade the existing terminal, and build a direct connection linking the terminal and the Ronkonkoma station.

 In February 2025, New York state announced it is investing $150 million into the construction of the pedestrian connection between the train station and the new airport terminal.
 Two months later, on April 7, the Town of Islip issued a request for qualifications for the new terminal, which will be constructed and operated by a private developer.

-In May 2025, it was announced that the Town of Islip aims to select a final developer by January 2026.
-Construction is anticipated to commence during the first quarter of 2027.
+In May 2025, it was announced that the Town of Islip aimed to select a final developer by early 2026, with construction anticipated to commence during the first quarter of 2027.
+The Islip Town Council – in a planning dispute – voted 3-to-2 in early July 2026 to withhold $250,000 in funds earmarked for external financial, legal, and planning consultants for the project, while negotiations are underway.

+On July 20, 2026, Islip officials announced that the town has selected a joint venture between RXR Realty and airport operator Avports as its preferred developer for the project.

 Amtrak service

-In January 2025, it was announced that Amtrak will establish a new Northeast Regional route on Long Island, terminating at the Ronkonkoma LIRR station, thus providing MacArthur Airport with inter-city rail service.
-As of January 2025, work is expected to begin in 2026, and Amtrak service is anticipated to commence two years later, in 2028.
+In January 2025, it was announced that Amtrak will establish a new Northeast Regional route on Long Island, terminating at the Ronkonkoma LIRR station, thereby providing MacArthur Airport with inter-city rail service.
+At the time of the announcement, it was stated that work was anticipated begin in 2026, with Amtrak service commencing two years later, in 2028.

+In 2026, the Metropolitan Transportation Authority and New York state announced further upgrades along the Ronkonkoma Branch – including grade crossing eliminations – will be completed, coinciding with the Amtrak plans.